David Paddock

 David Fleming Paddock (June 9, 1892 - May 23, 1962) was an American college football player.

-Early years
+Early life

 David Paddock was born on June 9, 1892, in Selma, Alabama to Smith Aaron Paddock and Jennie Fleming Cain.
 He grew up in Brooklyn, New York.
 Paddock attended the Peddie Institute of New Jersey.

 University of Georgia

 He was a prominent quarterback for the Georgia Bulldogs of the University of Georgia from 1912 to 1915, earning All-Southern honors in 1913, 1914, and 1915.
 Paddock is the only player in school history to have a petition circulated by the student body requesting that he play for the Bulldogs.
 He made an all-time Georgia Bulldogs football team picked in 1935.